-Our investment are not just about adding capacity – it’s about enhancing capabilities across our Pharma Services business.
+Our investment is not just about adding capacity—it’s about enhancing capabilities across our Pharma Services business.
 By drawing on the collective expertise from businesses across Thermo Fisher, expanding our network of best-in-class facilities, and strengthening our workforce with exceptional talent, we provide solutions to our customers that enable them to accelerate innovation and productivity and get medicines to their patients faster.

 Learn more about our newly expanded capabilities below.

 Thermo Fisher has invested $55 million in its Greenville, NC manufacturing site in 2019 to expand its capabilities and capacity for customers and the patients they serve.
 An investment in enhanced capabilities brings a commitment to build our workforce to strengthen our collaborative culture, deliver superior customer service and supporting local communities through growing career opportunities.
-One of those investments is the new Model Lab.
-The new Model Lab is a modular QC laboratory designed with Lean Manufacturing principles, state-of-the-art instrumentation, full instrument connectivity, laboratory automation and a leading-edge Informatics system to enable efficient and timely analytical results.
+One of those investments is the new Lab of the Future.
+The new Lab of the Future is a modular QC laboratory designed with Lean Manufacturing principles, state-of-the-art instrumentation, full instrument connectivity, laboratory automation and a leading-edge Informatics system to enable efficient and timely analytical results.